-The Shalom Hartman Institute has designed the Created Equal Educators Fellowship as a learning laboratory for educators dedicated to examining these questions.
+The Shalom Hartman Institute’s Created Equal Educators Fellowship is a learning laboratory for educators dedicated to examining these questions.
 This fellowship is informed by the work of Created Equal: Gender and the Ethics of Shared Leadership: a research and education project which brings Jewish thought into conversation with these challenges through both critical and constructive lenses.
 On the one hand, we explore how the application of Jewish tradition and ideas can contribute to gender inequity.
-Simultaneously, we mine Jewish text and experience for values that can inform our struggle to pursue the ethical.
+Simultaneously, we mine Jewish text and experience for values that can inform and inspire our struggle to pursue the ethical.
 This dual approach allows us to shape a Jewish discourse that honestly confronts today’s realities.

-This fellows are a diverse and impressive group of senior Jewish educators, people who teach Jewish content and influence the vision and/or curricula of their institutions.
-This includes people who teach in day schools, Hebrew schools, camps, rabbinical schools, Hillels, Federations and other organizations.
-Participants in the fellowship will be exposed to deep learning on the topics of gender and power, and will be given access to educational and curricular materials that they can use in crafting their own educational vision on these topics.
-The fellowship experience will also include group discussion about how to incorporate the ideas and texts studied into their educational frameworks.
+Selected fellows are a diverse and impressive group of senior Jewish educators, people who teach Jewish content and influence the educational vision of their institutions.
+This includes professionals who teach in day schools, Hebrew schools, camps, rabbinical schools, Hillels, Federations and other organizations.
+Participants in the fellowship are exposed to deep learning on the topics of gender and power, and are given access to educational and curricular materials that they can use in crafting their own educational vision on these topics.
+The fellowship experience emphasizes peer learning and group discussion about how to incorporate the ideas and texts studied into participants’ educational frameworks.